ezpaarse-project/ezmesure-widgets/README.md

 # ezMESURE Widgets

+>  **Warning**
+This repository is no longer maintained and has security vulnerabilities.
+The code is only intended to demonstrate the feasibility of integration.

 This Wordpress site demonstrates how to use the [ezMESURE](https://ezmesure.couperin.org) API in order to show charts and metrics to users authenticated via Shibboleth.